Pueblo pottery: Modern period

 The legacies of families of potters that span many generations is a frequent pattern in Pueblo cultures' historical framework.
 Potters teach their children and extended family members through direct observation and oral teaching.
 Often certain designs become an artist's signature style, and there is a sense of "family ownership" of these designs.
 Dillingham has written that "Potters can usually recognize work done by family members and other potters by the form and design of the vessel."
 For example, the Acoma pueblo-based Lewis family are known for their fine-line designs that have roots in Chacoan culture, as well as for their "heartline deer" motifs that have become a Lewis family trademark.

 Tewa matriarch potter and innovator María Martinez (1887–1980) and her husband Julían Martinez (1879–1943) of P'ohwhóge Owingeh were talented potters who began going to fairs in the early 20th century which was not something that most Pueblo people did at the time.
 By 1915, Maria was known as one of the best potters in New Mexico, and by 1920 she began signing her pots; she is believed to be the first pueblo potter to do so.
-She was advised by the Anglo director of the Santa Fe Indian School that it would raise their commercial value, although María herself attached no value to the signature because the quality of the pots themselves were most important.
+She was advised by the Anglo director of the Santa Fe Indian School that it would raise their commercial value, although María herself attached no value to the signature because the quality of the pots themselves were more important than the signature.

 Tewa matriarch potter, Margaret Tafoya (1904–2001) of Kha'po Owingeh was well known for her traditionally produced large blackware pots, carved black-on-black ware, and red ware.
 She often used motifs such as a bear paw or Avanyu water snake.

 At Ohkay Owingeh (formerly San Juan Pueblo), in the 1930s the "San Juan Revival" movement emerged among eight women potters, including Regina Albarado de Cata, Reyecita A. Trujillo, Tomasita Montoya, and others.
 Cata organized the "San Juan Crafts Club" and led field trips to archeological sites, such as the 15th century site Potsuwi'i, on Pajarito Plateau where they studied the incised designs on polychrome redware.
 Their work incorporated some of the design tendencies, such as a wide bands of red at the top and bottom of the pots with the incised patterns in a central band.